MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-runbooks.md

 ```

-## Invoke runbooks (old scenario)
+## Invoke runbooks

-You can set a runbook in System Center - Orchestrator, to run whenever a new VM or service is created by remote calls to SPF with VMM.
+You can set a runbook in System Center - Orchestrator, to run whenever a new VM or service is created by remote calls to SPF with System Center Virtual Machine Manager (VMM).

-- You can set the runbook to be invoked by using the Windows PowerShell T:Microsoft.SystemCenter.Foundation.Cmdlet.Set\-SCSPFExtensibleEventHandler  cmdlet.
+- You can set the runbook to be invoked using the Windows PowerShell T:Microsoft.SystemCenter.Foundation.Cmdlet.Set\-SCSPFExtensibleEventHandler  cmdlet.
-- SPF raises internal events to invoke the runbook and the runbook will continue to be invoked continuously as long as the extensible event handler is enabled.
+- SPF raises internal events to invoke the runbook.
+The runbook is continuously invoked, as long as the extensible event handler is enabled.
-- SPF won't invoke the runbook if the VM or service was created by other means, such as by using Windows PowerShell cmdlets, or by using the VMM console.
+- SPF won't invoke the runbook if the VM or service was created by other means.
+For example, using Windows PowerShell cmdlets, or by using the VMM console.
-- To support the infrastructure for invoking a runbook, Service Provider Foundation calls the **Start-SCOrchestratorRunbook** cmdlet internally and it does to need to be explicitly called by the user.
+- To support the infrastructure for invoking a runbook, SPF calls the **Start-SCOrchestratorRunbook** cmdlet internally.
+It doesn't need to be explicitly called by the user.
-- Make sure you have the following information and settings applied before you call the T:Microsoft.SystemCenter.Foundation.Cmdlet.Set\-SCSPFExtensibleEventHandler cmdlet:
+- Ensure you have applied the following before you call the T:Microsoft.SystemCenter.Foundation.Cmdlet.Set\-SCSPFExtensibleEventHandler cmdlet:
-    - The URL to the Orchestrator web service.
+    - The URL of the Orchestrator web service.
-    -   The identity settings for the Service Provider Foundation Application Pools in **Internet Information Services \(IIS\) Manager** must be included in the Orchestrator Users Group.
+    - The identity settings for the SPF application pools in **Internet Information Services \(IIS\) Manager** must be included in the Orchestrator Users Group.

-Invoke a runbook as follows:
+Then, invoke a runbook as follows:

 1. Call the T:Microsoft.SystemCenter.Foundation.Cmdlet.Set\-SCSPFExtensibleEventHandler with following parameters: